Seahawks ‘not budging’ on their final offer in contract talks with Jamal Adams, per sources

 Carroll, in turn, was effusive in his praise of his newest playmaker, who led the team with 9 1/2 sacks, an NFL record for a defensive back, even while Adams missed a month because of a shoulder injury.

-Adams had shoulder surgery in the offseason, and procedures on two broken fingers, and he is 100% healthy now, a source said.
+Adams had shoulder surgery in the offseason and procedures on two broken fingers, but he is 100% healthy now, a source said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.